essex-lab/grand-lig/README.md

 [![Documentation Status](https://readthedocs.org/projects/grand/badge/?version=latest)](https://grand.readthedocs.io/en/latest/?badge=latest)
 [![DOI](https://zenodo.org/badge/270705695.svg)](https://zenodo.org/badge/latestdoi/270705695)

-# _grand_ : Grand Canonical Water Sampling in OpenMM
+# _grandlig_ : Grand Canonical Ligand Sampling in OpenMM

 *PRIVATE REPO FOR DEVELOPMENT*

 ### Background

-This Python module is designed to be run with OpenMM in order to simulate grand canonical Monte Carlo (GCMC) insertion and deletion moves of ligand and water molecules.
+This Python module is designed to be run with OpenMM in order to simulate grand canonical Monte Carlo (GCMC) and nonequilibirum candidate Monte Carlo (GCNCMC) insertion and deletion moves of ligand and water molecules.
-This allows the particle number to vary according to a fixed chemical potential, and offers enhanced sampling of water molecules in occluded binding sites.
+This allows the particle number to vary according to a fixed chemical potential, and offers enhanced sampling of molecules in occluded binding sites.
 The theory behind our work on GCMC sampling can be found in the References section below.